Satyam/firmata-http-bridge/README.md

 #### GET digitalWrite

-An HTTP GET on `http://localhost:8000/digitalWrite/13/1` would send the pin 13 (the built-in led in Arduino Uno) to HIGH, whatever the +V voltage might be on the board tried.
+An HTTP GET on `http://localhost:8000/digitalWrite/13/1` would send the pin 13 (the built-in led in Arduino Uno) to HIGH, whatever the +V voltage might be on the board tried [ :octocat: ](https://github.com/Satyam/firmata-http-bridge/blob/main/src/simple/index.ts#L75-L91).
 It would respond with:

 ```
 Pin 13 set to 1